Creative Commons License 2023 Volume 10 Issue 2

 The analysis of the control curve shows three (3) peaks in the average number of insects per seedling.
 The first peak is recorded on 51st DAS (21.47 ± 1.16 insects/seedling), i.e., one day after the first treatment.
 The second peak was observed on the 56th DAS (30.78 ± 2.99 insects per seedlings) and the third on the 60th DAS (24.78 ± 1.04 insects/seedling).
 This curve shows a phase of a strong increase in the insect population (from 48th to 56th DAS).
 The 2nd phase is observed from the 56th DAS where the number of beetles progressively decreases until it falls below 5 insects/seedling on 64th DAS.
 These numbers are annihilated by the 72nd DAS (Figure 3).

-After the 2nd application of R. Communis extract on 50th DAS, treatments T1, T2, and T3 recorded average numbers of 7.57 ± 0.63; 4.24 ± 0.9; and 0.98 ± 0.07 insects/seedling on 51st DAS, respectively.
+After the 2nd application of R. communis extract on 50th DAS, treatments T1, T2, and T3 recorded average numbers of 7.57 ± 0.63; 4.24 ± 0.9; and 0.98 ± 0.07 insects/seedling on 51st DAS, respectively.
 These average numbers correspond to average reduction rates of 64.74 ± 13.87%; 80.25 ± 18.5%; and 95.44 ± 13.6% for insects/seedlings, respectively.
 The effect of the T3 treatment at the concentration of 165g/l is almost similar to that of the reference insecticide (Ti) which reduced the insect population by 97.90 ± 11.6% (Figure 3).

 Statistical comparison of insect/seedling population reduction rates reveals a significant difference (p = 0.0001) between treatments T1, T2, T3, and T0; but also, between T1, T2, and Ti.

 After the 3rd application of the treatments on the 53rd DAS, beetle numbers continued to increase in the control plots until a peak of 30.78 ± 2.99 insects/seedlings was reached on the 56th DAS.
 At this peak, treatments T1, T2, T3, and Ti recorded 13.47 ± 0.9; 6.78 ± 0.06; 0 and 0 insects/seedling, respectively.
-At this date, T1, T2, T3, and Ti treatments reduced to 56.23 ± 6.25; 77.97 ± 11.79; 100 and 100% insects/seedling respectively.
+At this date, T1, T2, T3, and Ti treatments reduced to 56.23 ± 6.25; 77.97 ± 11.79; 100 and 100% insects/seedlings, respectively.
 Statistical analysis to date shows that the mean numbers of insects recorded on the treated plots are significantly lower (p = 0.0001) compared to the control.
 The average number of insects recorded at T3 is almost similar to that of the synthetic chemical insecticide with p > 0.05 (Figure 3).

 Figure 3.
 Effect of R. communis aqueous extract treatments on the number of A. denuda beetles visiting a maize seedling (year 2021)

-NOTE: - treatments with aqueous extracts of R. Communis grains: T1: 110g /l; T2: 137.5g /l; T3: 165 g /l;
+NOTE: - treatments with aqueous extracts of R. communis grains: T1: 110g /l; T2: 137.5g /l; T3: 165 g /l;

 - treatments with the reference chemical insecticide: VIPER 46EC 16g / l: Ti; and